 This is the income generated by the property after deducting operating expenses (e.g., property taxes, insurance, maintenance).

-A higher DSCR indicates that the property generates more than enough income to cover its debt obligations, making it a less risky investment for the lender.
-Most lenders look for a DSCR of 1.25 or higher for DSCR loans.
+A higher DSCR indicates that the property generates more than enough income to cover its debt obligation, making it a less risky investment for the lender.

 Lenders calculate your Debt Service Coverage Ratio (DSCR) by dividing the property's net operating income (NOI) by its annual debt service (mortgage payments).
 A higher DSCR indicates a lower risk for the lender, as it shows that the property generates sufficient income to cover the loan payments comfortably.